marschall-lab/panacus/README.md

 1...n haplotypes.

 To limit the amount of features that are part of the calculation (e.g. for visualizing the core genome) pairs of the coverage/quorum parameters can be used:

-- coverage: include only features in the calculation that are visited by at least that many paths
+- `coverage`: include only features in the calculation that are visited by at least that many paths (can be used e.g. to filter out private nodes, that are part of only 1 haplotype)
-- quorum: fraction of haplotypes that must share a feature after the haplotype is added to the graph
+- `quorum`: fraction of haplotypes that must share a feature after the haplotype is added to the graph to include it in the output (e.g. a quorum of `1` means only features that are shared by `100%` of the haplotypes ("core genome"))

 ## Dependencies